evh111/products/README.md

-# A simple 'products' app with CRUD functionality; built with a MERN stack
+# A simple 'products' app with CRUD functionality.
+Built using a MERN stack